Frequently asked questions about therapy with me

 Do you offer a free consultation?

 I offer 20 minute free consultations by phone or in person.
 You can connect for one here.
 These give us enough time to get an initial feel for each other.
-I also offer 50 minute consultations at my current session rate of $175.
-I am developing a reparative fee schedule, which will be linked here, as soon as it’s complete.
-For now, please initiate a conversation with me versus allow money to be a barrier to our working together.
+I also offer 50 minute consultations at my current session rate of $200.
+Capitalism pretends money is an absolute resource.
+I call baloney.
+Please don’t let it be the barrier to our working together.
+You can learn about my relational fee schedule here.

 What if I’m not struggling with a serious mental health issue?
 Does it make sense to consider therapy?